Why Does Coffee Make You Poop?

 Coffee gives people a boost in energy, but it might also boost their bowel movements too.
 Why is that?
-Well, in a study presented at Digestive Disease Week, a team of Texas-based researchers shared what they found when they documented the effects coffee had on the bowel movements of rats.
+Well, in a study presented in 2019 at Digestive Disease Week, a team of Texas-based researchers documented the effects coffee had on the bowel movements of rats.
 What they learned is that it has little to do with caffeine, as the rats who were given decaf had similar results as those given full caf.

-With the average American drinking three cups of coffee per day, that means there’s a lot of people hopping on the toilet post-java—but why does coffee make you poop is a loaded question.
+With the average American drinking three cups of coffee per day, that could mean there’s a lot of people hopping on the toilet post-java.

 Why does coffee make you poop?

 Coffee naturally contains hundreds of chemicals, so the answer to why does coffee make you poop is a little bit complicated, according to Kris Sollid, RD, the senior director of nutrition communications at the International Food and Information Council Foundation.
 People say the amount of caffeine in coffee could be one reason for an urge to poop after drinking a cup of java because it activates stomach muscles and the colon, but the study in rats seems to refute that.

-There’s a possibility that acidity plays a part in why coffee makes you poop, too.
+There’s a possibility that acidity plays a part too.
 Coffee contains chlorogenic acid and promotes the production of gastric acid in the body, according to Sollid.
 Both acids lower the pH of the stomach and speed up the movement of food from the stomach to our intestines, forcing the stomach to push out its contents faster than usual.
 Coffee also increases the production of hormones like gastrin and cholecystokinin that enhance the ability to digest food and activate the colon—which keeps things moving, Sollid says.
 Decaf coffee has a similar effect because it too impacts both gastric acid and gastrin, so the urge to go isn’t because of caffeine alone.

 How to prevent the need to go?